ciaraosull/project-2-Whack-A-Mole/README.md

 ## Continued Professional Development
 During the design phase of this project, ideas were sketched out with paper and pencil.
 My goal is to learn how to use Balsamiq WireFrames in order to implement this as a method of designing future projects.

 I would like to learn more about scoping and practice avoiding creating global variables.
-While I was mindful of avoiding this during the project development I still feel I need more practice.
+While I was mindful of avoiding this during the project development I still feel I would like more practice.